Raising ducks is a hobby that fulfills a lifetime passion. Our family breeds, loves and cares for a small flock of

 When it comes to breeding ducks, some people consider the mating process to be violent and aggressive.
 It can definitely be gruesome if there are too many male ducks (drakes) and not enough female ones (ducks).
 It is natural for a drake to act more aggressively when there is more competition.

-Typically, one male can be paired with up to six females, but this number will depend on the breed.
+Typically, one male can mate with up to six females, but this number will depend on the breed.
 If you are breeding Khaki Campbells, for instance, you can have 10 females per drake!
-Having more females will keep your male busy and render hi, less likely to force himself upon the females.
+Having more females will keep your male busy and render him less likely to force himself upon the females.

 Requirements for Breeding

 How do you make ducks breed?
 Well, you can’t “make” them breed, but you can encourage it.
 Before you start, you'll have to do your own research regarding the specific breed you are keeping.
 Questions you should ask include:

 - What time of year do they typically mate?